volution/md5-tools/documentation/readme.md

 * **although the tools are named `md5-*`, they do support the SHA family of hashes!**
 * yes, I know that MD5 is cryptographically broken;
 * yes, I know we should migrate to SHA-2 / SHA-3 family of hash functions;
-* but for the purpose of identifying duplicate, missing, or corrupted files I personally think it is still acceptable;
+* but for the purpose of identifying duplicate, missing, or corrupted files I personally think that MD5 it is still acceptable;

-There are also a few other tools and scripts found in `./sources/bin`:
+There are also a few other tools and scripts found in `./sources/bin` (which support only MD5):

-* `md5-create.bash` (for now a Bash script, supporting only MD5) -- takes one argument (a folder) and creates within it (or if exists the `.md5` folder exists underneath it) a timestamped MD5 hash file of all the folder members (that are files);  (it ignores symlinks or sub-mount-points;  it also ignores folders that have a `.md5.excluded` file within it;)
+* `md5-copy.go` -- takes four arguments, an MD5 hash file, a source folder, a "blobs store" folder, and a number of concurrent workers;  it will iterate through the MD5 hash file and copy from the source folder those "blobs" that are missing from the "blobs store" folder;
+  this tool can be used to make a backup of all unique files (even from multiple sources), thus removing duplicates, and all that is needed to recover the files is the "blob store" and the initial MD5 hash file;
+  (a "blob" is a file with a name equal to its hash value;  a "blob store" is a folder that contains (dispersed on two levels), the "blob" files;)
 * `md5-diff.go` -- the Go variant of the `md5-diff` tool;
+* `md5-create.bash` -- (supporting only MD5) -- takes one argument (a folder) and creates within it (or if exists the `.md5` folder exists underneath it) a timestamped MD5 hash file of all the folder members (that are files);  (it ignores symlinks or sub-mount-points;  it also ignores folders that have a `.md5.excluded` file within it;)